-“Does he like me?”
-Meeting your new baby can be far more nerve-wracking than any blind date – especially since your baby isn’t great at talking about his feelings yet.
+“Does they like me?”
+Meeting your new baby can be far more nerve-wracking than any blind date – especially since your baby isn’t great at talking about their feelings yet.
 New parents who aren’t genetically related to their new babies can feel even more nervous about making sure to properly bond with the newest member of the family.
 But you and Baby have plenty of time to bond – these first few weeks are just the first steps in a process that will continue on through the rest of your lives as a family.

 The ideas in this article specifically address families where one parent is genetically related to their new child and the other is not, but the process of bonding with a baby who isn’t genetically related to either parent follows the same steps of care and building trust, so parents who have adopted may find the second set of tips helpful as well.

 All you really need to bond with Baby is, well, you and them, but there are a few things you can do to set the scene, so that you know you’re making it a little easier for the two of you to get acquainted.

 - Take some time: Especially in couples where one partner has just given birth, it’s more likely for one parent to take more time off for parental leave, since someone who has just given birth needs time to recover from labor and delivery, as well as time to adjust to caring for a newborn.
 In the earliest days of Baby’s life, though, being a hands-on part of their feeding, sleeping, and bathing routines as much as possible is one of the biggest ways to bond with them.
 So if it’s possible for both parents to take some time off or to both go back to work part-time, this can allow for primary caregiving to be shared as much as possible in the earliest parts of Baby’s life, which can help to prevent one parent from feeling less bonded to them than the other.